-2. I How To Guides
+2. How-To Guides

 To get started, it is helpful to begin with an end-to-end overview of how to de-identify data using Privitar.
-For more information, see De-identifying data in 4 steps.
+For more information, see De-Identifying Data in Four Steps.
 These concepts are central to understanding how to use Privitar.